 Another source of tension is the method adopted: the justice programming bill includes several enabling provisions to legislate through ordinances (which do not require the Parliament’s approval).

 Besides, the digital transformation, although appearing in the campaign program, generates skepticism among certain professionals, who see in the procedures’ dematerialization a reduction of the guarantees offered to litigants.
 It is also made difficult by the current state of equipment and the need to train all the actors of the judicial world.

 Despite the government’s obvious concern to carry out the investments required to modernize the current equipment, the digital transformation announced by the presidential program appears difficult to achieve.
 It is necessary to make sure that the current tools whose further deployment is announced (Cassiopée in particular) have the necessary functionalities to achieve effective dematerialization of procedures (transmission and sharing of documents, transmission to different departments and jurisdictions).
 It is actually essential that the procedures’ dematerialization relies on a national digital platform, which would be accessible to all the involved jurisdictions and services, as well as attorneys.
 The tool should allow moving from paper mode to “everything digital”.
 As it stands, the issue of assessing the technical means necessary to ensure the dematerialization promised by the presidential program remains to be addressed.

-In addition, it appears essential to carry out the reform promised by the President to guarantee the independence of the judicial authority.
-It would also be desirable to provide the Court of Cassation with the means to become an actual Supreme Court that rules on the most serious matters.
+In addition, it would be desirable to provide the Court of Cassation with the means to become an actual Supreme Court that rules on the most serious matters.
 Finally, it will be necessary to consider an in-depth reform of legal aid, including its funding.